Bluetooth push-to-summon beacons will bring assistance right to you.

 Each employee has a store-issued phone with the app installed.
 When a customer initiates a service request, a notification is sent out indicating the department and aisle where help is required.

 After login the staff member chooses which role(s) they are handling for that shift.
 Sales staff are typically the first responders and support staff and management play secondary roles to handle request overflows that happen during peak periods.
+A user also can select more than one role as the on-duty manager may also be in a sales or support role.

+Management can gain insight into various aspects of their customer's experiences with the beacons via the dashboard.
 Designed for simplicity and quick reviews, it provides key metrics to allow the management team the ability to review and assess successes or shortcomings.
 This provides opportunities on the spot to react more efficiently to situations as they arise.

 • 🧮 Average claims per day